 - Scarring and disfigurement.

-Contact Our Eastern Kentucky Airbag Injury Lawyers
+Contact Our Kentucky Airbag Injury Lawyers

-If you were injured or lost a loved one due to an exploding airbag in a car, SUV or truck, the Pikeville airbag injury lawyers of the Johnson Law Firm can help you obtain financial compensation.
+If you were injured or lost a loved one due to an exploding airbag in a car, SUV or truck, the Kentucky airbag injury lawyers of the Johnson Law Firm can help you obtain financial compensation.
 The compensation available in a defective airbag claim may include payment of medical bills, compensation for lost wages and future lost income, compensation for pain and suffering and for emotional distress.
 If you lost a loved one due to airbag injuries, you could be entitled to compensation in a wrongful death claim.

 We have been successfully litigating personal injury cases across Kentucky since 1998.
 Our job is to examine the circumstances of what caused the accident while focusing on our client’s future.
 With our experience, we know how to seek compensation from all possible sources and we will carefully calculate your past, current and future losses to get you the best possible recovery.
 Let us help you.
-For a free consultation with a knowledgeable Pike County airbag injury attorney, call the Johnson Law Firm toll-free at 606-433-0682, locally at 1-606-437-4488, or fill out this contact form.
+For a free consultation with a knowledgeable Pike County airbag injury attorney, call the Johnson Law Firm toll-free at 606-433-0682, locally at 1-606-437-4488, or fill out our contact form.